descope/vue-sdk/README.md

 #### Access Key Management

-The `Access Key Management` widget will let you embed an access key table in your site to view and take action.
+The `AccessKeyManagement` widget will let you embed an access key table in your site to view and take action.

 The widget lets you: